isabella232/primetime.en/help/TVSDK-3.0-for-Android/android-3.0-content-playback-options-android2/ui-configure/android-3.0-ui-state-prepared-wait-for.md

 snippet: y
 ---

+With TVSDK, you can control the basic playback experience for live and video on demand (VOD).
+TVSDK provides methods and properties on the player instance that you can use to configure the player user interface.

 # Wait for a valid status{#wait-for-a-valid-status}

 Before you can use most of the TVSDK player methods, the player must be in a valid status.